- CBD may be consumed through inhalation, ingestion, sublingual administration (under the tongue), and topical application.

 Besides CBD products, hemp is grown to produce clothing, carrier oils, and hempseed-based goods.
 Since hemp grows faster than most crops, many farmers consider it a sustainable way of producing textiles and paper.

-There are numerous ways to use CBD oil and obtain the benefits of CBD.
+There are numerous ways to use CBD oil and obtain the possible benefits of CBD.
 Some of the most common delivery methods include ingestion, sublingual, and inhalation.

 No official guidelines are available on CBD’s use since the FDA does not fully recognize the compound.